-What Can You Do With qPCR?
+What Can You Do with Real-Time PCR (qPCR)?

-Gene expression or messenger RNA (mRNA) analysis is the most commonly-used application for qPCR.
-Researchers reverse transcribe RNA, then use the cDNA produced as a template in qPCR reactions to detect and quantitate gene expression products.
+Gene expression or messenger RNA (mRNA) analysis is the most commonly used application for real-time PCR.
+Researchers reverse-transcribe RNA, then use the cDNA produced as a template in real-time PCR to detect and quantitate expressed gene products.

-Digital PCR is a new implementation of familiar qPCR technology that yields digital rather than analog data.
-It can provide absolute (rather than relative) quantitative target information with better sensitivity and precision than traditional qPCR, without reference to nucleic acid standards or controls.
+Digital PCR is a new implementation of familiar real-time PCR technology that yields digital rather than analog data.
+It can provide absolute (rather than relative) quantitative target information with better sensitivity and precision than traditional real-time PCR, without reference to nucleic acid standards or controls.

 For Research Use Only.
 Not for use in diagnostic procedures.